Buitensteen waterdicht maken: vochtophopingen achter fineer voorkomen

 How to Integrate Weep Holes Without Ruining the Aesthetic

-Precision drainage depends on the strategic placement of exit points at the foundation line and the use of color-matched hardware to maintain the visual integrity of natuursteen facades.
+Precision drainage depends on the strategic placement of exit points at the foundation line and the use of color-matched hardware to maintain the visual integrity of natuursteen gevels.

 Strategic Placement for Natural Concealment